qhfgva/diy-lisp-julia/README.md

 (A julia version of https://github.com/kvalle/diy-lisp.
-All documentation is copied from the origial repoistory.)
+All documentation is copied from the original repository.)

 ## DIY Lisp